pfaaj/docker-runcheck/README.md

 + Run docker-runcheck to validate your Dockerfile before attempting time-intensive docker builds.

 + docker-runcheck works as follows:
+  + looks for a file name Dockerfile in the current working directory
   + contructs one or more containers based on the mentioned image
   + docker image is downloaded if not present but it is not built.